ATHENA - in a nutshell - Athena

 In November 2013, the theme of "the Hot and energetic Universe" was selected for L2, with "the gravitational Universe" (now LISA) selected for L3.
 Athena is due to launch in the early 2030s, with possible optimisation during the implementation phase under study.

-Now officially selected for L2, Athena is currently in Phase A Study.
+Now officially selected for L2, Athena is currently in Phase B1 Study.
 Once the mission design and costing have been completed, it will eventually be proposed for 'adoption' in 2021, before the start of construction.

 By combining a large X-ray telescope with state-of-the-art scientific instruments, Athena will address key questions in astrophysics, including: how and why does ordinary matter assemble into the galaxies and galactic clusters that we see today?
 How do black holes grow and influence their surroundings?